-In addition, under our 2012 Stock Incentive Plan, all outstanding stock options and time-vested shares granted to our named executive officers will immediately vest and become exercisable upon a "change in control," and our Compensation Committee will determine whether outstanding performance shares held by our named executive officers vest based on the attainment of the stock price goals at the time of the "change in control."
+In addition, pursuant to the terms of the applicable award agreements, all outstanding stock options and time-vested RSUs granted to our NEOs under our 2012 and 2014 Plans will immediately vest and become exercisable upon a "change in control," and the Committee will determine whether outstanding performance RSUs held by Mr. Shuster and Ms. Merkle vest based on the attainment of the stock price goals at the time of the "change in control."
+If an NEO's employment is terminated for any reason (other than for "cause" as defined in the 2012 and 2014 Plan, as applicable) for two years following a change in control, all vested stock options shall remain outstanding and exercisable until the earlier of the tenth anniversary of the date of grant or the fifth anniversary of the employment termination.

-A "change in control" is generally deemed to occur upon: